 The complete or partial inability of the ears to hear sounds is called impaired hearing or hearing loss or deafness, which can be mild, moderate, severe, or profound.
 In mild cases, listening in a noisy environment is compromised, whereas a hearing aid is required in moderate hearing loss patients.
 Both severe and profound cases are dependent on lip-reading and sign language to communicate with each other.

-Query: Hello doctor, I am a man in my early twenties that started using hearing aids about a year ago.
+Query: Hello doctor, I am a man in my early twenties and have started using hearing aids about a year ago.
 I am very happy with this, it has really changed my life.
 Just recently I started reading up a bit more and now I feel very confused and weird about it all.
-The thing is, I was told I had a mild mid-freq...
+The thing is, I was told I had a mild mid-f...
 Read Full »

 Answer: Hi, Welcome to icliniq.com.
 Let me tell you a statement which explains it perfectly.
 The ear receives the sound but interpretation of sound happens at the brain.
 So many a times with mild hearing loss speech perception is low moreover you have tinnitus too.
 I hope you have fitted with digital pr...
 Read Full »